tmusy/nuggets/README.md

-# statement2db
+# nuggets

-statement2db is Flask application that reads bank statements in a csv format and returns a JSON object with the extracted information.
+nuggets is Flask application that reads bank statements in a csv format and returns a JSON object with the extracted information.

 ## Development Environment